-If rollercoasters aren’t your thing, Universal Orlando is still worth the visit.
+If rollercoasters aren’t your thing, Universal Orlando is still worth the visit, in fact it’s one of the best 25 things to do in Orlando besides theme parks.
 Let your stomach take a tour of the Universal Citywalk restaurants.
 There are over two dozen of them, several of which are franchises dedicated to beloved icons and cinematic experiences.
 No two restaurants are quite the same.
 Each has its own unique character and offerings.
 Adventurous diners can have appetizers at one place, dinner at the next, and dessert at a final stop.
 Casual diners would be happy to see a culinary adventure through from start to finish at any one of these CityWalk restaurants.

 Universal Citywalk Restaurants With Classic American Dishes